Hospital Medicine in Latin America (2 Week Intensive)

 Clinical & Public Health Placements

 Infectious Disease Hospital: This public hospital is known as the premiere infectious disease hospital in Cordoba.
 Here, federal and public health awareness campaigns on sexual and reproductive health, vector-borne disease prevention and maternal and child health are provided.
-Rotate in wards including emergency, inpatient, internal medicine, neurology, infectious disease and outpatient.
+Learn from the hospital staff through rotations in wards including emergency, inpatient, internal medicine, neurology, infectious disease and outpatient.
 Optional rotations include 24 or 48 hour shifts, often providing more in-depth understanding and closer interactions with hospital staff and patients.
 At this teaching hospital, rotate alongside medical students/residents and attend various courses and lectures offered.

 Pediatric Hospital: Join local pediatricians providing free or low cost care to children between 6 months and 14 years of age at this public hospital.
 General pediatric consult is provided daily, including a 24-hour emergency care.
 The hospital houses numerous wards including ophthalmology, internal medicine, traumatology, rehabilitation, emergency medicine, speech therapy and surgery, to name a few.
 This facility also has a well-known dermatology department.
 Staff conducts skin cancer prevention and education campaigns in the community.
 The hospital receives approximately 500,000 patients year.